A1anMc/grant-application-dashboard/DEPLOYMENT_READY.md

 4. **Customize branding and content**
 5. **Scale as needed**

-**Your Shadow Goose Grant Management System is production-ready!** 🚀
+**Your Grant IQ Pro Edition Grant Management System is production-ready!** 🚀